 In general, what a copywriter should never do is present false information or promises and use devices that “disarm” the consumer, that is, take away their power of choice or their right to complain.

-Copywriting content is always about persuasion techniques, mental triggers and other communication tools, but don’t forget that, first of all, the purpose of a good copy is to have a frank conversation with your audience.
+Copywriting content is always about persuasion techniques, mental triggers, and other communication tools, but don’t forget that, first of all, the purpose of good copy is to have a frank conversation with your audience.

 How to become a copywriter?

-In our last topic in this definitive guide on copywriting, we will share some tips on materials, websites and interesting content for you, who intends to invest in the career of copywriter.
+In our last topic in this definitive guide on copywriting, we will share some tips on materials, websites, and interesting content for you, who intends to invest in the career of a copywriter.

 - Gabay’s Copywriting Compendium – Jonathan Gabay;